Yatiraj/Autocomplete/README.md

 **TechStack:**

+    Autocomplete is a Single Page Application built for a interview assessment.
 Client-side code is built using angular & server side code using spring-boot rest api.
-Docker is used to containerize the app
+    Docker is used to containerize the app Autocomplete project is designed using multi-module approach.
+Parent POM has two child POMs, client and server.
+Client POM is built first, and the UI build files will be copied to service code folder Autocomplete\AutocompleteService\src\main\resources\static.
+Service code POM will generate jar having both client & service build files.

 **Build-process**

  - Directory: Autocomplete
  - command: mvn clean install

-     Autocomplete project is designed using multi-module approach.
-Parent POM has two child POMs, client and server.
-Client POM is built first, and the UI build files will be copied to service code folder Autocomplete\AutocompleteService\src\main\resources\static.
-Service
-           code POM will generate jar having both client & service build files.

 **Running application:**
  - Directory:target